ibm-cloud-docs/openwhisk/actions.md

 ## Creating actions from binaries
 {: #actions_create_binaries}

 You can create  and deploy an executable that runs inside the standard Docker action SDK as an action.
-By creating this  types of action, you can develop using Rust or even C and C++, allowing you to use the right language for the task at hand while building complex serverless applications.
+By creating this  type of action, you can develop by using Rust or even C and C++, so that you can use the right language for the task at hand while you build complex serverless applications.
 These types of actions can also be created as [web actions](/docs/openwhisk?topic=openwhisk-actions_web).
 {: shortdesc}

 The executable must conform to the following conventions:

-- The program can accept only a single command line argument as input.
+- The program can accept only a single command-line argument as input.
 The argument is a JSON object that is encoded as a string.
 The object represents the input argument to the function.

 - The program must return a JSON object as a JSON formatted string, sent to `stdout` as the final log line before the program completes.